P-p-H-d/mlib/README.md

 This function takes the size in bytes of the memory which has been tried to be allocated.

 If needed, this macro shall be defined ***prior*** to instantiate the structure.

+NOTE: Throwing an error is not fully supported yet.
+Some help from the library is needed to avoid losing memory.
+See issue #15.

 ERRORS & COMPILERS
 ------------------